Bill-Stewart/PowerShell-DRADelegation/README.md

 Set-DRAAssistantAdminDescription
 Set-DRAAssistantAdminRuleComment**

 I wrote this module mainly because the EA.exe command-line interface is awkward and difficult to use.
+This module also adds some features missing from EA.exe (e.g., **Get-DRADelegation**).

 ## System Requirements

 * Windows 7/Windows Server 2008 R2 or later
 * Windows PowerShell 3.0 or later
-* DRA client installation including the **Command-line interface** feature
+* DRA server installation including the **Command-line interface** feature (only tested on DRA 9.2)

 On Windows 7/Windows Server 2008 R2, Windows Management Framework (WMF) 3.0 or later is required to meet the Windows PowerShell prerequisite.
-The DRA client installation with the **Command-line interface** feature is required because the module is a "wrapper" that automates the EA.exe command.
+The DRA server must be installed with the **Command-line interface** feature.

 ## Installation

 Choose **Releases** and download and run the installer.

-## Limitations

-* Module is limited to what's available in EA.exe
-* Module speed is limited by performance of EA.exe
-* All actions connect to the primary server, so recommendation is only to use this module on primary server or server in same site as primary with a fast network connection
-* ActiveView resource rules are not supported

 ## Contributions